The Rhumb Atlas: When Your Map is a Weapon

 They respect impermanence (the Factor’s Folios, burned when they lose their truth)

-They understand that knowledge is survival (the spring-loaded mechanism that prioritizes speed over ceremony)
+They understand that knowledge is survival (the spring-loaded mechanism that prioritizes speed)

 That’s the kind of worldbuilding I’m after.
 Not just “what does it look like,” but “what does it mean?”